 3D printing frequently asked questions

 From the logical to the entirely unexpected, the range of questions Laser Lines’ product specialist field from potential clients is broad, and often thought provoking.
-Peter Smith and Phil Roberts reveal the four they hear the most often.
+Typically the four they hear the most often.

 What can a 3D printer do for me?

-“This is the starting point of any conversation, whether with a client or a curious family member,” says Phil Roberts, Laser Lines product specialist for the South.
-“Our customers have all sorts of scenarios for using a 3D printer, and we’re coming across new ones all the time.
-Industries that have done things a certain way for decades are switching to additive manufacturing, and opening up new opportunities, and applications for 3D printing.”
+We are coming across new ones all the time.
+Industries that have done things a certain way for decades are switching to additive manufacturing, and opening up new opportunities, and applications for 3D printing.

 How long will a 3D printer last?